Skip to:

 Enhancement 1: Seasoning with Fresh Herbs

 Fresh herbs can instantly revitalize your reheated risotto, infusing it with vibrant aromas and flavors.
+They add a burst of freshness that can make your dish taste newly prepared.

 Tip: Add a generous handful of finely chopped fresh herbs like basil, parsley, or chives just before serving to maximize their impact and freshness.